SashaKuechenmeister1/GE1-Assignment/README.md

 Class Group: TU857/4

 # Description of the project
-The goal for my project was to create a procedurally generated island in Unity.
-The user can change different variables to generate a completely unique island or landmass.
-This can be done through changing any of the following:
-1. create different regions (water, grass, snow, etc.)
-2. noise scale
-3. octaves
-4. persistance
-5. lacunarity
-6. seed
-7. height multiplier
+The initial goal for my project was to create a procedurally generated island that a player could wander around and explore.
+I also wanted to have natures sounds such as birds singing and waves crashing to create a calming environment.
+After finishing my project I am happy that I was able to achieve all of these plus adding some features such as clouds floating over the island and also having a day and night cycle.
+Some of the key features of my project include:
+* implementing perlin noise to procedurally generate the island terrain
+* allow a person to use Unity Editor to generate new and unique islands
+* feature immersive audio of birds singing and waves crashing, as well as a soothing background track
+* day and night cycle
+* generating clouds in the sky which are able to shrink/grow

 # Instructions for use